Heading to Guanajato? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - Spoken Languages: Spanish and some English.

-- Best time to visit: March to May for mild weather and cultural events.
-Avoid the rainy season from June to September, which can be heavy.
+- Best time to visit: October to March (dry season).
+The rainy season runs from April to September, which can bring heavy rainfall.

 WHERE TO STAY